doctorfree/nvim-lazyman/README.md

 ### Installation

+Neovim 0.9 and later users can use the `NVIM_APPNAME` environment variable to control where Neovim looks for its configuration.
+See the section [NVIM_APPNAME](#nvimappname) below for installation and initialization of `nvim-lazy` using `NVIM_APPNAME`.

+Users of Neovim 0.8 and earlier can install and initialize `nvim-lazy` following these instructions:

-Backup any existing Neovim configuration, state, and installed plugins:
+- Backup any existing Neovim configuration, state, and installed plugins

 ```bash
 [ -d $HOME/.config/nvim ] && {